 I was really excited to see Trader Joe's Beef Cabbage Rolls hit store shelves.
 I love stuffed items.
 Maybe one day we will see some stuffed peppers.
 For right now, we will have to settle for these.

-So let’s go through the negatives here first.
+So let's go through the negatives here first.
 Usually, I save these for the end.
-But this is the order to which I experienced things.
+But this is the order in which I experienced things.

 There are only microwave directions.
 Normally, I like microwavable items, but I'm really really hoping someone out there will be able to come up with some alternate directions.

 Now, cabbage is an interesting item.
 When done right it is delicious.
 When done wrong, hydrogen sulfide is released into the air alerting all those within smelling distance that something has gone terribly wrong.